Weapon Charges Defense Attorney in Phoenix, Arizona

 What are the Penalties of Weapon Charges in Arizona?

 In Arizona, weapons charges range from Class 3 misdemeanors up to Class 1 felonies.
 The penalties you will face depend on the classification of the criminal offense.
-A credible Phoenix weapon charges defense attorney can help fight the allegations you face, avoid harsh penalties, and get your criminal charges either significantly reduced or even dismissed.
+A credible Phoenix weapon charges defense lawyer can help fight the allegations you face, avoid harsh penalties, and get your criminal charges either significantly reduced or even dismissed.

 The following are the penalties associated with Arizona weapons charge: